Founders and Conveners

 Social Media Manager

-Phoenix is a second year undergraduate student in the department of Sociology at the University of Warwick.
+Phoenix is a third-year undergraduate student in the department of Sociology at the University of Warwick.
 They are particularly interested in sex and relationships education in schools.
 They are also interested in inclusivity and diversity within teaching topics, particularly as this can help foster a greater understanding of the sexual and gender diverse.
 As part of queer/disrupt they manage the social media and help put out content for the group.

-Andrea is a second year History and Politics undergraduate student in the department of History at the University of Warwick.
+Andrea is a third-year History and Politics undergraduate student in the department of History at the University of Warwick.
 He is interested in queer history, more specifically at the relation between gender and sexuality.
 He is passionate about the importance of queerness in determining different social relations in both the past and nowadays society.
 As a part of queer/disrupt he mainly concentrates on providing admin support as well as helping with subtitling some of our work.